ibm-cloud-docs/cephaas/cluster-access.md

 ### Administrator access
 {: #admin-access}

-Administrators have full access to view cluster information and perform management actions.

 Administrators can:

 - View all cluster details including status, compute resources, storage, warnings, and alerts.